DionnaW/Watson_Dionna_SnowCone_Capstone/README.md

 App is running!
 I moved, deleted, changed AS LOT of things so my app is not rumnning right now, but i need a break so i'll commit for the sake of it.
 I finally have my frontend functioning!
 What a success!!!
-GOOD NIGHT FOR TONIGHT
+GOOD NIGHT FOR TONIGHT ALL FUNCTIONALITY ON THE FRONT END IS WORKING!!!
+I just need to style and connect backend